stollander33/docs/docs/users/user_guide.md

 # Known issues post-upgrade

-## Errors during submit of celery taks in RAPyDo 0.7.3
+## Errors when submitting celery taks in RAPyDo 0.7.3

 Backend fails to submit any celery task and raises the following error: